Pioneers of Prosperity: Africa Awards

 In 2007, the inaugural Legatum Pioneers of Prosperity Africa Awards launched in five African Great Lakes countries.
 More than 450 firms competed from which five winners and one grand prize winner were selected.
-The winners received their awards in Kigali, Rwanda by His Excellency, President Paul Kagame of Rwanda on November 30, 2007.
+The winners received their awards in Kigali, Rwanda from President Paul Kagame of Rwanda on November 30, 2007.

-The grand prize winner was Kenyan firm AAA Growers, which provides fresh-cut vegetables to the U.K. market; additional winners included Kencall, Enterprise Urwibutso, Virtual City Limited, Good African Coffee, and Tele-10.
+The grand prize winner was Kenyan firm AAA Growers, which provides fresh-cut vegetables to the UK market; additional winners included Kencall, Enterprise Urwibutso, Virtual City Limited, Good African Coffee, and Tele-10.

-The 2007 program was captured in a documentary ‘Unlocking Africa’ made by award-winning filmmaker Jeff Zimbalist.
+The 2007 program was captured in a documentary 'Unlocking Africa' made by award-winning filmmaker Jeff Zimbalist.

-In 2008, the Legatum Pioneers of Prosperity Awards (Africa) expanded to 10 countries across Africa and received almost 1,500 applications from small and medium-sized enterprise in Botswana, Cameroon, Côte d'Ivoire, Ghana, Kenya, Namibia, Nigeria, Rwanda, South Africa and Uganda.
+In 2008, the Legatum Pioneers of Prosperity Awards (Africa) expanded to 10 countries across Africa and received almost 1,500 applications from small and medium-sized enterprises in Botswana, Cameroon, Côte d'Ivoire, Ghana, Kenya, Namibia, Nigeria, Rwanda, South Africa and Uganda.
 On November 19, 2008, the second Legatum Pioneers of Prosperity Africa Grand Prize was awarded to Superflux International, a security printing solutions company in Nigeria; other prizes were awarded to firms from Kenya, Rwanda, South Africa and Uganda.
-The presentation ceremony was attended by H.E.
-Paul Kagame, President of the Republic of Rwanda, and the guest of honour, H.E.
-Mwai Kibaki, President of the Republic of Kenya, who awarded the Grand Prize.
+The presentation ceremony was attended by Paul Kagame, President of the Republic of Rwanda, and the guest of honour, Mwai Kibaki, President of the Republic of Kenya, who awarded the Grand Prize.

 The cash prizes for the Africa awards totaled US$350k and the winners were selected by a jury process from a pool of applicants evaluated according to the COW-F framework.

 Caribbean and Central America Awards

-In February 2009, the Pioneers of Prosperity Awards launched in seven countries in the Caribbean, including Bahamas, Barbados, Belize, Guyana, Haiti, Jamaica and Trinidad and Tobago.
-Later in 2009, Pioneers of Prosperity will launch across Central America, including the countries of Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua and Panama.
+In February 2009, the Pioneers of Prosperity Awards launched Caribbean and American countries, including Bahamas, Barbados, Belize, Guyana, Haiti, Jamaica, Trinidad and Tobago, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua and Panama.

 The competition is open to all private sector small and medium enterprises (SMEs) based in the participating countries that have between 5 and 250 employees and annual revenues of US$100,000 and $5,000,000.
 The prizes for the Caribbean awards will total to $600,000, including a $100,000 grand prize winner and several smaller prizes ranging from $5,000 to $50,000.
 Just under 600 firms applied for the competition, which closed on March 23, 2009.
 The winners will be selected by a jury process from a pool of applicants evaluated according to the COW-F framework, and the prizes awarded in June 2009.